 Basically, you can form a stateful network.
-Each node in your network can have a state, and they can make changes for creating new data, and the changes and the creation will populate to the other nodes in a semi-P2P fashion.
+Each node in your network can have state, and they can make changes or create new data, and the changes and the creation will populate to the other nodes in a semi-P2P fashion.
 And the low latency is guaranteed to some point.

-I said that’s a semi-P2P, right?
+I said that’s semi-P2P, right?
 Why’s that?
 Because it has to have some kind of “central,” but it’s a mesh of central clusters.
-It could be just a few big data centers, and many paths can sign up to a central network.
-And all in those forms may stay full network.
+It could be just a few big data centers, and all other PoPs or mini-PoPs can sign up to a central network.
+And all of those form a stateful network.
 It can be geographically large.

 Also, some of the agents may go offline temporarily, and they can accumulate local changes.
-Once they come up online, their accumulated local changes can populate as soon as possible.
+Once they come back online, their accumulated local changes can populate as soon as possible.

 I won’t talk more about that because the topic would deserve another hour or two.

-The key is to use a constant buffer, a buffer with a barn, often a very small barn like 40 K or something.
+The key is to use a constant buffer, a buffer with a [indistinct; possibly “bar” or “baud”], often a very small barn like 4 KB or something.

 When data comes in, we process it, we get what we want, we make our decisions, like: we drop it or we let it through.

-But everything should work in one way, one fashion.
-Once the data trunk is processed, it’s history, because the buffer is reviewed by the next data trunk.
+But everything should work in one-way fashion.
+Once the data trunk is processed, it’s history, because the buffer is refilled by the next data trunk.

-The idea is very intriguing, but the algorithms can be very difficult because many traditional algorithms just won’t work.
+The idea is very intriguing, but the algorithms can be very difficult.
+Many traditional algorithms just won’t work.

 The backtracking algorithm is very popular in mainstream regular expression engines.